alixedi/land/apps/motorcycle.md

   title: Download Now
   subtitle: Pass the Motorcycle theory test first time
 reviews:
-  title: What our users are saying..
+  title: What our users are saying...
   items:
     - name: Ali Z
+      text: I'm so glad I bought this app.
+The app I was practising with before had the worst way of explaining hazard perception.
+This app made hazard perception a lot easier.
+      stars: ★★★★★
+    - name: Ainy Z
       text: Passed my test first time because of this app.
 It has all 34 DVSA hazard perception video clips, 10 case studies that cover real-life scenarios, all the questions from the DVSA practice bank.
 It also allows me to search for terms.
 Finally, just before the test, I was able to revise all the questions that I found difficult thanks to the review feature.
-      stars: ★★★★★
-    - name: Ainy Z
-      text: Less Monrhey..
       stars: ★★★★
 faqs:
   - title: Label One